 Thermal burns to exposed skin are a related issue, but are largely a temperature effect where the outer layers of the skin are suddenly heated to excess levels causing a "burn".
-First, second, and third degree burns from thermal optical flash events are 10, 20, 32 J/cm2 = 100, 200, 320 kJ/m2 respectively.
-Note that these are approximately that of combustion, 200kJ/m^2 , and that the second degree burn level is equal to the combustion limit for dry leaves/paper.
+First, second, and third degree burns from thermal optical flash events are 10, 20, 32 J/cm = 100, 200, 320 kJ/m respectively.
+Note that these are approximately that of combustion, $200\text{kJ/m}^2$ , and that the second degree burn level is equal to the combustion limit for dry leaves/paper.
 Flash burns are extremely serious and can be life threatening for large exposure fractions of the body.
-In the previous analysis of the optical signature, we keep the total thermal flash (optical signature) well below the combustion level of 200kJ/m^2 which allows us to avoid thermal flash burns in general, but it is critical to keep the UV exposure to a much lower level which we have set to be 10kJ/m^2 to avoid UVA "sunburn".
+In the previous analysis of the optical signature, we keep the total thermal flash (optical signature) well below the combustion level of $200 \text{kJ/m}^2$ which allows us to avoid thermal flash burns in general, but it is critical to keep the UV exposure to a much lower level which we have set to be $10 \text{kJ/m}^2$ to avoid UVA "sunburn".
 As is the case for retinal effects, a simple course of action is to stay indoors during an event or if outside then seek shelter to shade the body and avoid exposed skin exposure.